msv-lab/modus-openjdk-images-case-study/README.md

 The official OpenJDK images also score highly on image efficiency (all above 95%), but at a cost to readability and separability.
 Nearly [half of their Dockerfile](https://github.com/docker-library/openjdk/blob/ffcc4b9190be32ed7c4c92f6aa8fe2463da291d6/Dockerfile-linux.template#L187-L332) is a single `RUN` layer, to avoid the issue of modifications recorded in the layer diffs bloating the image size.

-Modus provides a `merge` operator to improve on this issue. `merge` will merge the underlying commands into one `RUN` layer.
+Modus provides a `merge` operator to solve this issue, which helped us achieve high image efficiency scores. `merge` is an operator that will merge the underlying commands of an expression into one `RUN` layer.

 https://github.com/modus-continens/openjdk-images-case-study/blob/5c9783c4cc9d37ab56da529434e876de1f422219/linux.Modusfile#L267-L271

+In this case, if we remove the `merge`, the image efficiency drops to about 75%.
+One operation that contributes to the inefficiency is updating `cacerts` in a separate `RUN` layer, and there may be other similar operations performed within the body of this `merge` that create a new layer with _avoidable_ diffs.

-This provides the best of both worlds, the readability of separating out sections of code without the inefficiency of more layers recording more diffs.
+This demonstrates that `merge` facilitates the best of both worlds: the readability of separating out sections of code without the inefficiency of more layers recording more diffs.

 # OpenJDK Configuration